Carnegie Trust for the Universities of Scotland: Fee Assistance

 Undergraduates undertaking first degrees at a Scottish university whose tuition fees are not met by the governmental Student Awards Agency for Scotland can apply to the Trust for fee assistance.
 These awards are means-tested, and it is a requirement for assistance that paying fees would cause the applicant hardship such that it would not be possible for them to continue with their degree.
 In 2004-5 there were 211 applicants and 163 awards made.

 Vacation Scholarships

 Undergraduates of Scottish extraction can apply for a competitive Vacation Scholarship to undertake a short, full-time research project during their summer vacation.
 Candidates must be nominated by a university Dean of Faculty, and are for maintenance awards of between two and twelve weeks.
 The scholarship can be held in the United Kingdom or abroad.
-For the five year period from 2013-2018, there was an average of 147 applications and 85 scholarships awarded per year, giving an average 58% success rate.
+For the five year period from 2013 to 2018, there was an average of 147 applications and 85 scholarships awarded per year, giving an average 58% success rate.
 The most successful university in number of awards over the same period was Strathclyde followed by Glasgow.